PuneetKumar1790/PuneetKumar1790/README.md

   - **[NutriLens](https://codeforces-project.vercel.app/)** – AI-based web app that analyzes packaged food ingredients and rates nutritional value using custom LLM prompts
   - **[VibeSync](https://vibe-sync-six.vercel.app/)** – Music player that lets users download any song for free, ad-free experience
   - **[YTGrabber](https://github.com/PuneetKumar1790/YTGrabber)** – Download high-quality YouTube videos (up to 1080p) without ads, Premium, or trackers.
 Built with `Node.js`, `yt-dlp`, `ffmpeg`.
 Runs locally, supports Android via Termux.
+  - **[8×8 Wars](https://8x8-wars.vercel.app/)** – A browser chess game where you can easily beat LLMs.
+    > “As the creator of 8×8 Wars, I built this to make you feel like Magnus Carlsen… even if you’re not — because sure, LLMs know the rules, but they still panic under pressure.”
+    > — Puneet
   - **Edunotes & more (🚧 Work in Progress)**

 📫 **Connect with me:**